Lake Superior Fish

 Rules & Regulations

-As regulated by the state of Michigan, we are allowed to take up to 6 anglers on the boat.
-Per fisherman, Michigan DNR limits your catch to 5 lake trout.
+As regulated by the Coast Guard, we are allowed to take up to 6 anglers on the boat.
+Your crew will have the entire boat; we do not combine groups.
+Anyone who boards the boat is part of the count, regardless of age or whether or not he/she fishes, and is required to pay.
+The Michigan DNR limits your catch to 5 lake trout per person.
 A one day fishing license may be purchased at local gas stations and convenience stores, and even online at the DNR website.

 Fishing Season & Weather